M4n0zz/BBMenu/README.md

 ## 💬 Contact

 Feel free to fork, reuse, or propose new modules!
-For personalised requests and collaborations contact me.
+For personalised requests and collaborations, please contact me at.

 ---